VG Tutorial Part 1: Learn How You Can Produce Authentic Guitar Performances Within Minutes

 - Drag the MIDI file to the Virtual Guitarist IRON track

-- From the Preset menu in Virtual Guitarist IRON, load the preset “Indie Staccato” from the “Introduction category, which is pretty close.
+- From the Preset menu in Virtual Guitarist IRON, load the preset “Indie Staccato” from the “Introduction category”.

 Optionally, adjust the following controls: Guitar to “Bite”, Drop D “On”, Doubling “Off”, Delay Time to “8th”.